Call for information on clothianidin, imidacloprid and thiamethoxam

 There are a variety of substances containing clothianidin, imidacloprid or thiamethoxam which may be used in the agricultural and horticultural sector as seed coating treatments, soil drenches or foliar sprays.
 Imidacloprid-containing substances may also be used in various veterinary treatments such as tick control and flea treatments, or in home garden insecticides.

-The Environmental Protection Authority sets rules around the use of these substances, which include particular rules to mitigate risks to pollinators, such as restrictions on use on flowering crops or near hives.
+We set rules around the use of these substances, which include particular rules to mitigate risks to pollinators, such as restrictions on use on flowering crops or near hives.

 The European Food Safety Authority published updated risk assessments on plant protection products containing these neonicotinoids in February 2018.
 We believe that their findings may be of relevance to our New Zealand environment.